robinaspman/Fifa/README.md

-An app with fifa interface using an api.
+An app with fifa interface using elena api and retrofit.